allenc125789/TurtleNAS/README.md

 > **Recommeneded on fresh install of latest Debian Stable, with no Desktop Environment configured.** While this program may work on other configurations, all development so far has been done on this setup.

   1) Install Debian and the `git` package.
-  2) Download the program and run it by copying and pasting this command as root: `git clone https://allenc125789:@github.com/allenc125789/TurtleNAS.git && bash ./TurtleNAS/setup.sh`
+  2) Download the program and run with this command as root: `git clone https://allenc125789:@github.com/allenc125789/TurtleNAS.git && bash ./TurtleNAS/setup.sh`
   3) Go through the setup steps.
      + Installation of dependancies (`y` to install and continue).
      + A password prompt for an admin account **(make it secure and remember it, you'll log in to the browser with this.)**